jeremymarc/jeremymarc.github.com/_posts/2013-08-20-ng-model-and-custom-form-validation.md

 ![screen3]({{ site.url }}/assets/images/screen3.png)

-_Note: myForm is invalid because we change the element validity in the directive using ngModel.$setValidity_
+_Note: myForm is invalid because we changed the element validity in the directive using ngModel.$setValidity._

 <br/>
 _Links_ <br>